mjuniper/add-to-calendar/README.md

 My testing indicates that timezones will just work.
 But if we run into problems, the iCalendar spec provides for more complex timezone specification.

+### Google calendar

+Wow there does not seem to be any official documentation.
+But I found [this](https://stackoverflow.com/questions/22757908/google-calendar-render-action-template-parameter-documentation).

 ### iCalendar

 [iCalendar spec](https://icalendar.org/RFC-Specifications/iCalendar-RFC-5545/)